 She has held senior Human Resources positions in public and private Healthcare.
 Ema is a Chartered Fellow of the Chartered Institute of Personnel and Development, an Employment Tribunals Lay member with Her Majesty's Courts and Tribunals Service and also serves on the board of Directors as a trustee with the charity CAP UK.

-Richard Smothers, Honorary Treasurer
+Charles Richardson, Honorary Treasurer

 Sherry Bevan, President